sgmurphy/wordpress-plugins/ad-inserter/readme.txt

 *   Insert raw HTTP response header lines
 *   Insert Google Analytics, Matomo (Piwik) or any other tracking code
 *   Insert images, HTML, CSS, Javascript or PHP code
+*   Insert into Ajax, RSS and REST requests
 *   Code generator for banners and placeholders
 *   AdSense code generator
 *   Support to detect, hide or replace blank AdSense blocks